 If you're like most immigrants, you want a better answer to the question of how long your application will take than "it depends."
 You also want to know what to do if things seem to be taking too long.
 This page contains everything you need to know to understand immigration application processing times and what you should do when your application takes longer than it seems like it should.

 The processing time estimates listed below are from the online USCIS and State Department databases and are current as of 10/7/2020.
 We do our best to keep these estimates updated, but be sure to double-check with the relevant government agency for current numbers.

 The best way to get your application approved quickly is to submit it correctly the first time.
 We can help you prepare, file, and track your application for free.
-Click the green button above or below to get started, and read on to learn more.
+Click the green button above or read on to learn more.

 When you submit an immigration application, one of five U.S. Citizenship and Immigration Services (USCIS) service centers will likely process your immigration application.
 How long this takes will depend on your type of immigration application, your unique personal background, the service center processing your request, and the amount of application backlog at the service center.
 Here’s how long it should take the government to process forms for the services that we offer once they receive them.

 In addition to the USCIS Service Centers listed above, a host of USCIS field offices around the country also process Form I-485.
 You can check out the processing times estimates for the USCIS field office nearest to you using the USCIS tool.

 Form N-400 is processed by USCIS field offices all over the country instead of at the five USCIS service centers.
 We have included the estimated processing times for the field offices in the five largest U.S. cities: New York City, Los Angeles, Houston, Chicago and Phoenix.
 You can view the field office-specific processing times using USCIS’s case processing time tool.